 This is the reverse complement of the index-specific primer sequence given in the Illumina Customer Sequence Letter, with the index sequence shown as nnnnnn.

 Many small RNA libraries do not require a PhiX control lane to generate accurate matrix and phasing estimates.
 This is especially true in the case of samples from organisms with balanced genomes (e.g. mammalian organisms).
 Libraries from organisms with unbalanced genomes, or libraries with a high proportion of reads from a single template (for example, adapter reads, or samples from a tissue that expresses a single small RNA at high levels), may require use of a control lane for matrix and phasing generation.
 In any case, a PhiX control lane acts as a positive control for run performance and allows error rate estimation.

 As with any molecular biology techniques, a change in protocol will give a change in absolute results.
 We do not recommend comparing absolute counts (or counts normalized to total counts) between different preparation protocols.
 However, comparison of fold change between the two protocols should yield good correlation.

-Illumina adapter sequences are provided in the Illumina Adapter Sequence Letter.
+Illumina adapter sequences are provided in the Illumina Customer Sequence Letter.